 - 1. Download IDM from the ForgeRock BackStage download site.
 Releases on the ForgeRock BackStage download site are thoroughly validated for ForgeRock customers who run the software in production deployments, and for those who want to try or test a given release. - 2.
 Extract the contents of the IDM binary file to your user's Downloads directory.
 The process should unpack the contents to the Downloads/openidm subdirectory. - 3.
-Navigate to the Downloads/openidm subdirectory: - In Microsoft Windows, use Windows Explorer to navigate to the C:\Users\user\Downloads\openidm directory.

-Double-click the getting-started(.bat) file.
-Do not select the getting-started.sh file, as that is intended for use on UNIX/Linux systems.

-- In Linux/UNIX, open a command-line interface and run the following command: /home/user/Downloads/openidm/getting-started.sh
+Navigate to the Downloads/openidm subdirectory: - In Microsoft Windows, use Windows Explorer to navigate to the C:\Users\user\Downloads\openidm directory. - Double-click the getting-started.sh file, as that is intended for use on UNIX/Linux systems. - In Linux/UNIX, open a command-line interface and run the following command:

+/home/user/Downloads/openidm/getting-started.sh
-- 4. You should see the following message:

-- -> OpenIDM ready
+- 4. You should see the following message: - -> OpenIDM ready

 When the server is ready, you can administer it from a web browser.
-To do so, navigate to http://localhost:8080/admin or http://localhost:8443/admin.
+To do so, navigate to https://localhost:8443/admin.
 If you have installed the server on a remote system, substitute that hostname or IP address for localhost.